 Ben Ayers is Dean of the University of Georgia Terry College of Business and holds the Earl Davis Chair in Taxation.
 He came to UGA in 1996 and served as Director of the highly regarded Tull School of Accounting for nine years prior to his appointment as the college’s 12th Dean in 2014.

 Under his leadership, the Terry College completed a successful Building Terry campaign – raising $121 million to support faculty, programs, and facilities – and dedicated the new home of the Terry College of Business at the corner of Lumpkin and Baxter streets in the heart of the UGA campus.
 Known as the Business Learning Community, the complex was funded through a 50-50 match of state and private support.
-When all three phases of construction are completed in 2019, the $140 million Business Learning Community will comprise six buildings, five stories, and more than 286,000 gross square feet.
+When all three phases of construction are completed in 2019, the $140 million Business Learning Community will comprise six buildings, five stories, and close to 300,000 gross square feet.

-In the past three years, the Terry College has established a campus-wide Entrepreneurship Program, several dual degree programs, a new master’s in business analytics, and market-driven academic concentrations and areas of emphasis, while growing undergraduate and graduate programs, and achieved the highest percentage employment rates for graduating students in the college’s history.
+In the past four years, the Terry College has established a campus-wide Entrepreneurship Program, several dual degree programs, a new master’s in business analytics, and market-driven academic concentrations and areas of emphasis, while growing undergraduate and graduate programs, and achieved the highest percentage employment rates for graduating students in the college’s history.